 ... your Product Backlog tracks the delivery order of value increments to the market.
 The Product Owner is accountable for value and orders the Product Backlog — not by priority — but to attain the highest overall value (usually long-term value).
 The team has a reliable understanding of its velocity.

 ✥ ✥ ✥

-Sometimes a PBI is blocked by external dependencies.
+Sometimes external dependencies block progress on a PBI.
 Some things happen on their own time, and the best-laid plans of mice and men often go astray.
 Some events, developments, and deliveries are beyond the control of the team or the Product Owner.
 However, in many cases we can still know when those developments and deliveries will take place.
 You can’t control when an auto manufacturer will start selling a new line of trucks but you usually can trust the manufacturer’s announced availability date.
 The expected availability date is useful information for planning.
 It’s good if the Product Owner can order deliveries according to their best fit to the market, and only according to their need to fit the market.
 However, suppliers tend to work on their own schedules.
 Some of them aren’t agile and deliver on their own locally optimized schedules or on schedules constrained by parties beyond your control.
 And most of the time when key personnel have pregnancy or scheduled medical leave, it’s not under the Product Owner’s control or influence.

 Here is one illustrative anecdote: